enze-chen/mi-book-2021/week_2/08/day_08.md

 ## Goals for today

 - Learn about informatics for electron microscopy and life as a UCB Ph.D. student.
-- Have a mini-lesson on writing abstracts (i.e., short summaries of research).
+- Have a mini-lesson on writing proposals (i.e., short summaries of research plan).
 - Continue working on your self-directed research projects.